-Part number 1910.133 of the OSHA Standards is about Eye and Face Protection.
+1910.133 of the OSHA Standards covers Eye and Face Protection.
 It states that it’s the employer’s responsibility to provide eye or face protection to their employees when they’re in direct contact with machinery that can cause flying particles, harmful gases, liquids, or vapors.
 Moreover, if any employee wears prescription glasses, the employer must provide them with safety glasses fitted with prescription lenses.

 The American National Standards Institute, or ANSI, is a non-profit organization that promotes conformity standards across various industries.
 The foundation of its operations is to ascertain that different manufacturers comply with the same quality and safety standards in their products.

 When you’re buying shooting glasses, most of the good ones comply with specific ANSI standards.
 You will notice the Z87+ marking on most shooting and safety glasses.
 This label refers to the ANSI Z87.1 standard, which means that the glasses have been tested for high impact.

 Some shooting glasses also have the ANSI/ISEA Z87.1 industrial safety standard for eye protection.

 Shooting glasses with prescription lenses should be marked with Z87-2+, the safety standard for impact-rated prescription lenses.

 Although ANSI standards are voluntary, most agencies enforce some of these standards.
 For instance, even the OSHA safety regulations include some of the ANSI standards, such as the ANSI Z535-2011(R2017).
 ANSI is also the official representative of the United States in the International Organization for Standardization (ISO), responsible for the development of international safety standards.